magoha01/magoha01/README.md

-## Hello! 👋
+## Welcome to my Github 👋

-My name is Hailey.
+Hi, I'm Hailey!
 After deciding to change job paths and finish my bachelor's degree in cognitive linguistics, I began searching for a career path that utilized my skill set and passions from both my degree and my former profession.
 I began teaching myself basic HTML and CSS, and found that much of what I learned in terms of studying and analyzing natural languages applied to learning programming languages.
 Additionally, I love that web development is a versatile field in which there are multiple ways to grow your career.

 ### Technical Skills